sdc17/UPop/README.md

 │   ├── bert-base-uncased
 │   ├── clip_large_retrieval_coco.pth
 │   ├── clip_large_retrieval_flickr.pth
 │   ├── ...
+├── segm
 ├── transform
 └── utils.py
 ```

 ### Acknowledgments
-This code is built upon <a href="https://github.com/salesforce/BLIP">BLIP</a>, <a href="https://github.com/openai/CLIP">CLIP</a>, <a href="https://github.com/facebookresearch/deit">DeiT</a>, and <a href=https://github.com/huggingface/pytorch-image-models/tree/main/timm>timm</a>.
+This code is built upon <a href="https://github.com/salesforce/BLIP">BLIP</a>, <a href="https://github.com/openai/CLIP">CLIP</a>, <a href="https://github.com/facebookresearch/deit">DeiT</a>, <a href="https://github.com/rstrudel/segmenter">Segmenter</a>, and <a href=https://github.com/huggingface/pytorch-image-models/tree/main/timm>timm</a>.
 We thank the original authors for their open-source work.

 ### Citation